Parenting Lessons From Black Panther You Must Read Now!

-Black Panther has taken over the world, earning over USD100 million in its second weekend, after its USD242 million first (four-day) weekend.
+When Black Panther was first released in 2018, it took over the world, earning over USD100 million in its second weekend, after its USD242 million first (four-day) weekend.
 And for good reason too.
 For starters, who doesn’t love a superhero smash-em-up?
 But the genius of Black Panther is how it puts a vibrant vision of Africa – and Afrofuturism – front and centre.
 Sure, the film is a stunning action movie, but it also manages to say a lot of things about the world we live in – and more.
 We think there are parenting lessons from Black Panther that can be learned as well.

 So move aside, tiger mums, here’s how to parent like a black panther dad.

 But before anything else… SPOILER ALERT!

 If you haven’t watched the film, go and do so now.
 Watch it with the kids and have a fun movie night, you won’t regret it.

 Already watched it?
 Good.
 Let’s move on.

 Wakanda forever!
 The hidden parenting lessons from Black Panther